3-connected Reduction for Regular Graph Covers: Structural Properties of Atoms

-For planar proper atoms, we prove in Lemma~\ref{lem:planar_proper_half_quotients} that there are at most two non-isomorphic half-quotients.
-This non-uniqueness of half-quotients is one of the main algorithmic difficulties for regular covering testing of planar graphs in~\cite{fkkn,fkkn16}.
+In contrast, for planar proper atoms, we prove in Lemma~\ref{lem:planar_proper_half_quotients} that there are at most two non-isomorphic half-quotients.
+The non-uniqueness of half-quotients is one of the main algorithmic difficulties for an effective regular covering testing in the class of planar graphs in~\cite{fkkn,fkkn16}.